mathworks/toolboxdesign/MEX.md

 1. Single source MEX function
 2. Multiple source MEX function

 This classification is based on how many source files are required to generate a MEX function.
 For a single source MEX function, the source file implements a MEX gateway function and other functionalities that are called within the gateway function.
-A multiple source MEX function has one of its source files implement a gateway function while the other source files implement features and functionalities that are used in the gateway function.
+A multiple source MEX function on the other hand, has one of its source files implement a gateway function while the other source files implement features and functionalities that are used in the gateway function.
+Our folder structure for the MEX source files is largely based on this classification.

 Organize your MEX source files in language-specific directories at the root level of your project (e.g., `cpp`).
 This structure enhances code organization and simplifies management across multiple programming languages.
-We recommend using the `cpp` folder for both C and C++ source code.
+We recommend using the `cpp` folder at the root of the toolbox repo for both C and C++ source code.

+For C and C++ single source MEX functions, place the source code within the `mexfunctions` folder within the `cpp` folder.
+In case of Fortran, source code create a `fortran` folder within the toolbox root and move the Fortran single source MEX function within the `mexfunctions` folder.
+Note that a toolbox project can have the `cpp` and `fortran` folders if it has C, C++ and Fortran source code.

+ For multiple source MEX functions create a folder for each MEX function and

 Our Arithmetic Toolbox example features two MEX functions: `addMex` and `subtractMex`, which are called by the MATLAB functions `add.m` and `subtract.m`.